The process of conveyancing involves interaction with many types of professionals including estate agents.

 Evaluate your current agent's professionalism and responsiveness.
 A good agent engages actively with potential buyers, provides constructive feedback, and keeps you informed.

-If your agent lacks these qualities, switching to a different estate agent who prioritizes your best interests might be beneficial.
+If your agent lacks these qualities, switching to a different estate agent who prioritises your best interests might be beneficial.

 Reviewing your current agency agreement

 Most estate agents require a minimum notice period before you can end the agreement.
-This duration varies, typically spanning a few weeks to months.
-It's essential to identify this period to avoid breaching the contract.
+This duration varies, spanning a few weeks to months.
+Identify this period to avoid breaching the contract.

 Legal considerations in switching estate agents